Nervosys/Botnix/pkgs/README.md

 ## Quick Start to Adding a Package

-We welcome new contributors of new packages to Nixpkgs, arguably the greatest software database known.
-However, each new package comes with a cost for the maintainers, Continuous Integration, caching servers and users downloading Nixpkgs.
+We welcome new contributors of new packages to Botpkgs, arguably the greatest software database known.
+However, each new package comes with a cost for the maintainers, Continuous Integration, caching servers and users downloading Botpkgs.

 Before adding a new package, please consider the following questions:

 * Is the package ready for general use?
 We don't want to include projects that are too immature or are going to be abandoned immediately.
 In case of doubt, check with upstream.
 * Does the project have a clear license statement?
 Remember that software is unfree by default (all rights reserved), and merely providing access to the source code does not imply its redistribution.
 In case of doubt, ask upstream.
 * How realistic is it that it will be used by other people?
 It's good that nixpkgs caters to various niches, but if it's a niche of 5 people it's probably too small.
 * Are you willing to maintain the package?
-You should care enough about the package to be willing to keep it up and running for at least one complete Nixpkgs' release life-cycle.
+You should care enough about the package to be willing to keep it up and running for at least one complete Botpkgs' release life-cycle.

 If any of these questions' answer is no, then you should probably not add the package.